aurismat/gitpages/_posts/2024-03-26-vroid-to-vrc-clothing.md

 - Lady Aska covering how to add clothing toggles for Vroid VRMs - [YouTube Link][ladyaska];
 - Virtual Panda's video series on porting Vroid avatars to VRC - [YouTube playlist Link][virtualpanda].

+Also, this guide assumes you have already dabbled in creating and optimizing both VRoid and VRChat avatars alike(if not, go back and watch more videos!).<br>
 With that out of the way - let's get into it!

 ## Step 1: VRoid Studio Wardrobe Purgatory